ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         }
     }

 In the component we `import` the `UserService` and count it to the `providers` in the `@Component()` decorator.
 In our constructor we inject our service with `private userService:` of type `UserService`.
 Then you can say `ngOnInit()` `this.user` is equal `this.userService.user`.
-This happens synchronously, but we inject something.
+This happens synchronously but we inject something.
 This is how we bring the app to work.
 But how should bring we the test to work?

-We wanna get the user name from the service.
+We want to get the user name from the service.
 So let's create a new test for that.
 Just open the file `user.component.spec.ts` again.

     it('should display the user name if user is logged in', () => {
         component.isLoggedIn = true;